Summary

 Jordan is a close ally of former president Donald Trump.
 During Trump’s presidency, Jordan sought to discredit investigations into Russian interference in the 2016 election and staged a sit-in to prevent a Trump impeachment inquiry hearing over the Trump–Zelenskyy telephone controversy.
 After Joe Biden won the 2020 presidential election and Trump tried to overturn the election, Jordan supported lawsuits to challenge the election results and voted not to certify the Electoral College results.
 He refused to cooperate with the U.S. House Select Committee on the January 6 Attack, which subpoenaed him on May 12, 2022.[3][4]

-Jordan, who opposed Kevin McCarthy during his failed bid to succeed Boehner as speaker in 2015,[5] later become one of McCarthy’s closest allies; Jordan supported McCarthy during the January 2023 Speaker of the House election.[6]
+Jordan, who opposed Kevin McCarthy during his failed bid to succeed Boehner as speaker in 2015,[5] later became one of McCarthy’s closest allies; Jordan supported McCarthy during the January 2023 Speaker of the House election.[6]
 After McCarthy was removed as speaker, Jordan stood in the October 2023 election to replace him.
 He became the second nominee of the House Republican Conference after Steve Scalise withdrew, but failed to win the speakership in three rounds of voting and had his nomination revoked.[7]

 Early life and education